osvlandi/AI_for_medicine/diagnosis/week1-disease-detection/README.md

 ## 🏥 Training Algorithms in Radiology

+> In this notebook we go through some of the best practices in image pre-processing for AI training in medical images:

 ### ⚙️ Training Process

 * The algorithm is trained using **chest X-rays** labeled as: